 Maintaining Fiber Infrastructure Performance

 OTDRs are also used for maintaining fiber plant performance.
 An OTDR allows you to see more detail impacted by the cabling installation.
-It maps the cabling and can illustrate termination quality, location of faults.
-It provides advanced diagnostics to isolate a point of failure that may hinder network performance.
+An OTDR maps the cabling and can illustrate termination quality, location of faults.
+An OTDR provides advanced diagnostics to isolate a point of failure that may hinder network performance.
 An OTDR allows discovery of issues along the length of a channel that may affect long term reliability.
 OTDRs characterize features such as attenuation uniformity and attenuation rate, segment length, location and insertion loss of connectors and splices, and other events such as sharp bends that may have been incurred during cable installation.

 When selecting the right OTDR, network engineers should make sure the tool has certain functionality, such as loss-length certification, channel/event map view, power meter capabilities, an easy-to-use interface, and smart-remote options.
 In addition, the OTDR needs to provide a reliable means to document the results.

 Tools such as the OptiFiber® Pro OTDR provide the ultimate testing and troubleshooting solution to ensure the health of your most critical, network cabling.
 With the OptiFiber Pro OTDR, network engineers have the in-house capability to perform inspection, verification, certification, troubleshooting, and documentation of fiber cabling in a single, easy-to-use OTDR tool.